JustineLicuanan/sds-report-generation-system/README.md

 ## Changelog

+### Version 0.10.17

+- Implement 'read notification' function.
+- Move unfinished `/admin/announcements/[id]/edit.tsx` to `/under-construction/edit.txt` folder.
+- Fix comment not appearing issue.
+- Optimize sign out page.
+- Fix `SIGN_OUT` not logging issue.

 ### Version 0.10.12

 - Added a select all option in Create Announcement.
 - Added a notification alert when creating a report.
 - Fixed the datas in admin's view org's report.
 - Admin can now reject a report.

 ### Version 0.10.11